Jiang Yi-huah: 1996 Hotline for Interior Affairs

 MOI officially launched the "1996 Hotline of Interior Affairs" in November 2011 after three months operation trial.
 Speaking at the press conference, Jiang said that the MOI is in charge of almost everything in people's daily life, ranging from marriage and birth registration, various social welfare and subsidies provider, petition service, corruption reporting, housing transfer registration and emergency reporting.
 In order to make their service more efficient and more convenient to people, MOI has merged some of their service hotline into one single number.

 Vice Premiership

 Jiang was appointed to become Vice Premier on 6 February 2012.
 With this, he had to resign from his professorship at NTU.

 Immigration policy

 In July 2012, Jiang said that the Executive Yuan is mulling immigration and population policy in order to attract foreign talents, boost human capital and improve Taiwan's competitiveness.
 He added that policies from various ministries will be integrated so that this regulation change won't affect much to the current local employment.

 Premiership

 Jiang was sworn in as the President of the Executive Yuan on 18 February 2013 at the Presidential Office in the ceremony presided over by Vice President Wu Den-yih, thus making him the Premier of the Republic of China.
 He was the youngest premier since Chen Cheng to take office.
 After the inauguration, Jiang pledged to push for government reform.

-Jiang also wanted to meet with all opposition party leaders in near future upon his inauguration as Premier.
-He wishes to see a change in political culture and improve communication between the ruling party and opposition parties to have a more effective legislative.

-Cross-strait relations

-1992 consensus

-In March 2013, Jiang reiterated his support to the 1992 Consensus policy of governing the relations between Taiwan and Mainland China that there is one China.
-However, he further explained that the KMT's point of view of one-China is that both sides maintain the status quo (no independence, no reunification, no use of force), not the immediate reunification.
-However, he is still not sure if Beijing allows Taiwan's interpretation of "One-China" as the "Republic of China".

-Scottish independence referendum

-In September 2014 ahead of independence referendum of Scotland from the United Kingdom, Jiang stated that there is no need for the ROC, as an independent nation, to hold an independence referendum.
-He denied that there was a similar comparison between Taiwan and Scottish referendum, adding that keeping the ROC as an independent and sovereign state is the top priority for the government to do.